Trump doubles down on ‘dictator’ remarks at New York Republican gala

 The remarks further fueled concern from Democrats and even some Republicans that a second Trump term could threaten democracy and risk an abuse of power to target those who have disagreed with or wronged him.

-Saturday night’s gala featured other headlining Republican voices, including Rep. Matt Gaetz (Fla.) and Sen. Roger Marshall (Kan.), both of whom have endorsed Trump’s 2024 reelection bid.
+Saturday night’s gala featured other headlining Republican voices, including Rep. Matt Gaetz of Florida and Sen. Roger Marshall of Kansas, both of whom have endorsed Trump’s 2024 reelection bid.

 “Less than a year from now, American has a choice to make — greatness or decline.
 I look around this city and I see the fingerprints of President Trump everywhere,” Gaetz said in a fiery speech Saturday.
 “And how has New York rewarded this great man?
 By trying to bankrupt him and imprison him,” he said, referencing Trump’s ongoing civil trial in which control of his business empire is at stake.